Diptonil/chasse/README.md

 <p align="right">(<a href="#top">Top</a>)</p>

+## Known Bugs

+1. There is a `ComponentCountMismatchException` that gets thrown when the same component is attempted to be reused in a child file more than once.

 ## Important

 1. The Chasse files that would be converted into regular HTML files *must* have the extension `<file-name>.chasse.html`.
 This is done to ensure that users do not confuse the generated files with the source files.
 This feature would not be altered in future releases in support of `.html` extensions as well to maintain clarity and segregation.
 1. The parents files *must* be defined starting from the very first line, without any line breaks in between.
 This is a feature limitation in the current version which would soon be addressed.
 1. Remember that a component is plugged in as <Component!! /> instead of <Component!!/>.
 Future releases would address this issue.
+1. It is assumed that an uniform indentation of 4 spaces is used while writing HTML code, which is the standard observed for most of the IDEs out there.

 <p align="right">(<a href="#top">Top</a>)</p>